A Note on Trade Remedies in the UAE

 Aug 7, 2020

-To date, nine trade remedy measures have been imposed by the GCC; "provisional" safeguard measures on Ferro Silicon Manganese (2016), anti-dumping measure on imports of car batteries from South Korea (2017), safeguard measure on imports of flat-rolled iron and steel (2018), safeguard measure on uncoated paper and paperboards (2019), safeguard measure on chemical plasticizers (2019), safeguard measure on Cement Additives (2019), anti-dumping measure on Ceramic Tiles from China and India (2020), anti-dumping measure on water-cement from Iran (2020), and anti-dumping measure on aluminium alloys from China (2021).
+To date, nine trade remedy measures have been imposed by the GCC; "provisional" safeguard measures on Ferro Silicon Manganese (2016), anti-dumping measure on imports of car batteries from South Korea (2017), safeguard measure on imports of flat-rolled iron and steel (2018), safeguard measure on uncoated paper and paperboards (2019), safeguard measure on chemical plasticizers (2019), safeguard measure on Cement Additives (2019), anti-dumping measure on Ceramic Tiles from China and India (2020), anti-dumping measure on water-cement from Iran (2020), and anti-dumping measure on aluminum alloys from China (2021).

-I anticipate trade remedy investigations to increase in the UAE and the GCC amid the worldwide economic turbulence caused by the coronavirus pandemic, which forced countries worldwide, especially developed countries, to resort more frequently to protectionism to maintain and boost national industries' competitiveness in local and export markets, which also led major exporting players, like China,to divert many of its exports to other destinations at low prices.
+I anticipate trade remedy investigations to increase in the UAE and the GCC amid the worldwide economic turbulence caused by the coronavirus pandemic, which forced countries worldwide, especially developed countries, to resort more frequently to protectionism to maintain and boost national industries' competitiveness in local and export markets, which also led major exporting players, like China, to divert many of its exports to other destinations at low prices.

 Al Armouti is a Leading Law firm in WTO practice Jordan | GCC | Egypt | Morocco Copyright ©?
 2021, Al Armouti Lawyers & Consultants.
 All Rights Reserved.